-As said, this guide is an introduction to health economics for those who are relatively new to the topic and not a comprehensive "how to" guide.
+As said, this guide is an introduction to health economics for ihub staff who are relatively new to the topic and not a comprehensive "how to" guide.

-If, after reading this guide you would like more information, or are considering how economic evaluation could be carried out in your area then please do contact the Evidence for Evaluation and Improvement team.
+If, after reading this guide you would like more information, or if you are considering carrying out an economic evaluation, then please do contact the Evidence for Evaluation and Improvement team (EEvIT) to discuss your needs.